Franco-Flemish double-manual harpsichord,

 - all date to 1750 with certainty (see 1. above) since this painting covers

-over the ravalement join along the bass edge of the inside and outside of the lid.
+over the ravalement join still visible along the bass edge of the inside and outside of the lid.
 The landscape on the inside of

-the lid is definitely NOT older than the rest of the 1750 painting and
+the lid is definitely NOT older than the rest of the 1750 decoration (part of

 present interior lid painting.
 This lid painting dates to exactly 1750 with the